Local Resources¶

 Note: Local predictions for deepnets built on images datasets can differ slightly from the predictions obtained by using BigML’s API create prediction call.
 When uploaded to BigML, images are standardized to a particular resolution and compressed using the JPEG algorithm while local predictions maintain the original image information.
 That can cause minor variations in regression predictions or the probability associated to classification predictions.
 Also object detection predictions can differ slightly, specially if low region_threshold_scores are used.

-If anything, the local value will always be slightly more accurate, but if you
+If anything, the local value will always be slightly more accurate, but if you need to find results as close as possible to the ones produced in remote predictions, you can use the remote_preprocess function in the deepnet module.

-Local Fusion¶
+Local Fusion

 You can also instantiate a local version of a remote Fusion.